Clifmak/Clifmak.github.io/_posts/2018-02-04-baddesignexample.md

 4. Library users have to kneel or crouch to connect their devices to the socket.
 The sockets are about 10 cm deep with the compartments.

 ![imgonline-com-ua-twotoone-IWSv9nRAKNnHgj2.jpg]({{site.baseurl}}/img/imgonline-com-ua-twotoone-IWSv9nRAKNnHgj2.jpg)

+Certain trade offs were made in the design of Sawyer Library's floor level sockets.
+Emphasis was placed on functionality rather than on user experience.
+Floor level sockets are convenient to students, but they are dangerous as indicated above.
+Making the floor level sockets difficult to open discourages students from becoming reliant on the floor level sockets.
+This reduces the risks associated with the sockets.